Code-Hex/White-MobileTerminal/README.md

 ====================

 Hello everyone :D
-Support ios 8.1!!
+Supports ios versions from 7.0 to  8.1 !!

-Changed UI(Cool more than before).
+Changed UI(Cooler than before).
-Fixed some issues.
+Fixed some issues(restart subprocesses).
-Completely remove the screen of black.
+Completely removed the black line on the screen.
-(Had solved this problem only white mobile terminal for now.)
+(This problem is only solved in white mobile terminal for now.)
-Added fonts setting controler!!
+Added fonts setting controller!!
+Added theme setting controller!!
-I've prepared a font of 10 types :D
+I've prepared 10 types of fonts and limitless color themes :D

 #License
 Original(GNU GPL v2)